GoogleCloudPlatform/gke-tracing-demo/README.md

 ## Prerequisites

-The steps described in this document require the installation of several tools and the proper configuration of authentication to allow them to access your GCP resources.
+The steps described in this document require the installation of several tools and the proper configuration of authentication and APIs to allow access your GCP resources.

-### Enable GCP APIs

-The following APIs need to be enabled:
-* Kubernetes Engine API
-* Stackdriver Trace API

-A script is provided in the /scripts folder named **enable-apis.sh** that will enable these three API's.
-Follow these steps to execute the script:
-1. In the GCP console, change to the project you want to enable the API's for.
-2. Click on the **Activate Cloud Shell Console** Visit the **APIs & Services** section of the GCP Console.
-3. Upload the **enable-apis.sh** script in the **Cloud Shell** window.
-4. Execute the script.

 ### Install Cloud SDK